openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_integration.rst

  Datastore regex:.*

  Deploy cluster
  Run OSTF.

+**Expected result**

-Cluster should be deployed and all OSTF test cases should be passed.
+Cluster should be deployed and all OSTF test cases should be passed besides exceptions that are described in Limitation section of Test plan.

 TC-035: Deploy cluster with Fuel VMware NSXv plugin, Ceph for Cinder and VMware datastore backend for Glance.
 -------------------------------------------------------------------------------------------------------------